 How to enable global changes

-If you still have a custom phprc file setup under your user, this will override the global php.ini file for that specific user for the version of PHP for which the custom phprc file was created.
+If you have a custom phprc file set up under your user, it will override the global php.ini file for that specific user, for the version of PHP for which the custom phprc file was created.

 - Once you log into your server, navigate to the directory for the version of PHP you wish to edit:

 For PHP 7.2

 [server]$ cd /etc/php74

 - Once you are in that directory, you’ll see the php.ini file.